Settled Nomad

 Estonia is a fully cashless-friendly society — cards are accepted virtually everywhere, including market stalls and small cafes.
 ATMs are widely available in Tallinn.
 Wise and Revolut work seamlessly.
 Opening an Estonian bank account as a short-stay visitor is difficult (SEB, LHV, Swedbank require residency); Wise or a home bank card suffices for nomads. e-Residents can open an EU business account through LHV or Wise Business.

-The recommended card stack for Estonia
+The card stack for Estonia

 Frequently asked questions